MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 ### Privacy and security

 A data holder is obligated to protect the data in an AI system, and privacy and security are an integral part of this system.
-Personal data doesn't just need to be secured; it should also be accessed in a way that doesn't compromise an individual's privacy.
+Personal data not only needs to be secured, but it should also be accessed in a way that doesn't compromise an individual's privacy.
 [Azure differential privacy](/azure/machine-learning/concept-differential-privacy) protects and preserves privacy by randomizing data and adding noise to conceal personal information from data scientists.

 ## Human AI guidelines​